We’ve all been there.

-- Research, Reports, and Articles POs Rely On: See the (mostly) objective third party research, reports, and articles POs reference.
+- Research, Reports, and Articles Professional Organizers Rely On: See the (mostly) objective third party research, reports, and articles POs reference.
 There’s quality stuff from the U.S. Census Bureau, top trade journals, newspapers, and magazines, and other reputable places.

 - Get Organized Now Forums: If you like online forums, I believe this is the best one related to serious organizing.
 They have categories for home and family, the holidays, business and career, computers and technology, time and schedules, and more.

-- Tips for Dealing with Hoarders: Courtesy of the POC, this two-pager has some great tips for dealing with the hoader in your life.
+- Tips for Dealing with Hoarders: Courtesy of the Professional Organizers in Canada, this two-pager has some great tips for dealing with the hoarder in your life.

-Want the tools that I and countless others use to organize their physical and digital landscape?
+I’d be remiss if I didn’t mention the tools that I and countless others use to organize their physical and digital landscape.
 You’ll have them instantly with the quick form below.

 The Bottom Line

 As with any professional help, you’ll have to weigh the time, energy, and financial costs against maintaining your status quo.
-But if the status quo is too painful or awkward to sustain, contact a PO to determine how they could help you.
+But if the status quo is too painful to sustain, contact a Professional Organizer to determine how they could help you.

-I’m not trying to convince you that hiring one is the right decision.
-But if reading books and blogs or watching videos about getting organized isn’t cutting it, this could be a good choice for you or someone you love.
+Hiring one might not be the right decision.
+But if reading books and blogs or watching videos about getting organized isn’t cutting it, they might help a ton.